Heiji rebellion: Combat

-In the Siege of Sanjō Palace, Nobuyori and his Minamoto allies abducted the former emperor Emperor Go-Shirakawa and Emperor Nijō and set fire to the Palace.
+In an attack on Sanjō Palace, the residence of the retired Emperor, Nobuyori and his Minamoto allies abducted the former emperor Go-Shirakawa and set fire to the Palace.
+After a pursuit, this also resulted in Shinzei's death.

-Minamoto no Yoshitomo and Fujiwara no Nobuyori placed Go-Shirakawa and Emperor Nijo under house arrest and killed his retainer, the scholar Fujiwara no Michinori.
+Minamoto no Yoshitomo and Fujiwara no Nobuyori moved the abducted Go-Shirakawa to the Imperial palace with Emperor Nijo, placing both under house arrest.
 Nobuyori had himself declared imperial chancellor, and began to see his plans for political power fall into place.

-However, the Minamoto did not plan well enough militarily, and were unprepared to defend the city against Kiyomori's return.
+However, Kiyomori was informed and made haste to return.
+The Minamoto did not plan well enough militarily, and were unprepared to defend the city against Kiyomori's return.
 Upon his return, the Minamoto made no decisive moves and hesitated.

-Kiyomori, who returned to Kyōto, made some peace proposals to Nobuyori.
+Kiyomori made some peace proposals to Nobuyori.
 However, this was a plot.
 While Nobuyori was careless, the Emperor Nijō and the former emperor Go-shirakawa escaped to Kiyomori's side.

-Kiyomori received an imperial grant from the Emperor for attacking Yoshitomo and Nobuyori.
-Taira no Shigemori (the eldest son of Kiyomori) led 3,000 cavalry and attacked the Imperial Palace where Yoshitomo and Nobuyori were holed up.
+Kiyomori received an imperial grant from the emperor for attacking Yoshitomo and Nobuyori.
+Taira no Shigemori (the eldest son of Kiyomori) led 3,000 cavalry and attacked the Imperial Palace where Yoshitomo and Nobuyori were staying.
 Nobuyori ran away immediately, but Minamoto no Yoshihira (the eldest son of Yoshitomo) fought back and a fierce battle ensued.
 Yoshihira fought hard and chased Shigemori within the Imperial Palace.

 The Taira force retreated and the Minamoto force left the Imperial Palace in pursuit.
-This was a plot of Kiyomori.
+This was a feint by Kiyomori.
 A detached Taira force occupied the Imperial Palace.
-The Minamoto force was cut off from the way of retreat.
-The Minamoto force charged at Rokuhara of a base of Kiyomori.
+The Minamoto force was cut off from any way of retreat.
+The Minamoto force charged at Rokuhara at a base of Kiyomori's.
 It became a fierce battle, but finally the Minamoto force fled in disorderly retreat.